Have you been thinking about sorting your life admin but don’t know where to start?

 4. Assess your insurances

 Start with whether the level of cover is right because your circumstances could have changed.

-Then ring up your provider and ask them to review your policy to see whether they’ve launched others which could provide better value for the same cover.
+Then ring up your provider and ask them to review your policy.
+Ask to see whether they’ve launched a policy that could provide better value for the same cover.